 Just as the added provision to Rule 3.8 is not novel, neither are the procedural additions.
 While the elaboration of the discovery obligations and the inclusion of the notice and certification requirements may be new to Illinois prosecutors, the constitutional and ethical bases for the requirement are not.
 In 1963, the U.S. Supreme Court held, in Brady v.
-Maryland,188 that "the suppression by the prosecution of evidence favorable to an accused upon request violates due process where the evidence is material either to guilt or to punishment, irrespective of the good faith or bad faith of the prosecution."163 Although subsequent decisions tinkered with the application of the rule when postconviction evidence its inception.
-The Brady constitutional rule, like the Rule 416 procedural ones, applies to all members of the prosecution team, not just the individual prosecutor in the case.191 make timely disclosure to the defense of all evidence or information known to the prosecutor that tends to negate the guilt of the accused or mitigates the offense, and, in connection with sentencing, disclose to
+Maryland, that "the suppression by the prosecution of evidence favorable to an accused upon request violates due process where the evidence is material either to guilt or to punishment, irrespective of the good faith or bad faith of the prosecution."
+Although subsequent decisions tinkered with the application of the rule when postconviction evidence turned up the failure to disclose, the Brady rule has remained vital since its inception.
+The Brady constitutional rule, like the Rule 416 procedural ones, applies to all members of the prosecution team, not just the individual prosecutor in the case.

-Moreover, Illinois, and the other states that have adopted professional conduct rules based upon the Model Rules of Professional Conduct, have always required prosecutors to
+Moreover, Illinois, and the other states that have adopted professional conduct rules based upon the Model Rules of Professional Conduct, have always required prosecutors to make timely disclosure to the defense of all evidence or information known to the prosecutor that tends to negate the guilt of the accused or mitigates the offense, and, in connection with sentencing, disclose to